Heat and routine

 Editorial calendar illustration with hot days, sweat droplets, and shower reset markers.

-Heat turns hygiene into planning: commute days, event days, workout days, and reset days.
+Heat turns underarm care into planning: commute days, event days, workout days, and reset days.

-The social problem is not that sweat exists.
-The social problem is timing.
-You can be doing everything right for your body and still arrive with a damp shirt, a trapped-underarm feeling, or a need to reset before the next room.
+The practical problem is timing.
+You can be taking care of yourself and still arrive with a damp shirt, sticky fabric, or the need to rinse clean before the next room.

 Editorial route map from sun exposure to shirt contact to a shower reset.

-A hot-day routine often starts outside the bathroom: route, shade, fabric, water, timing.
+A hot-day routine often starts before the bathroom: route, shade, fabric, water, timing.

-Heat does not only add moisture.
-It changes the underarm's small environment: warmer skin, less comfortable fabric contact, more friction, longer time before a shower, and a higher chance that yesterday's shirt mistake becomes today's odor problem.
+Heat does more than add moisture.
+It means warmer skin, more fabric contact, more friction, more time before a shower, and a better chance that yesterday's shirt choice becomes today's odor problem.

 Editorial skin-surface illustration showing sweat evaporation as a cooling system.

-Sweat is part of the body's cooling system.
-The routine question is what happens after.
+Sweat helps cool the body.
+The shower routine handles what happens after.

 Sources